PlaidWeb/publ-site/content/faq.md

 multiple Publ sites conmingled in a single app server anyway; if you can think of one, feel free to [open an issue](/newissue) and make your case for it!

-That said, it's trivial to have different Publ instances for different subdomains or mount points, with the caveat that they can't (easily) directly communicate with one another.
+That said, it's straightforward to have different Publ instances for different subdomains or mount points (configured at the HTTP server level).

 ### Do you have any importers from other blogging platforms?